 ACandS, at one time known as Armstrong Contracting and Supply Corporation, sold and installed asbestos insulation for decades.
-It exposed workers and others and ultimately filed for bankruptcy over asbestos lawsuits.
+It exposed workers, and ultimately filed for bankruptcy over asbestos lawsuits.
 Victims can now file claims with the ACandS Asbestos Settlement Trust for compensation.

-In 1969, ACandS sold to 31 people, most of whom worked there or had retired from the company.
-The new, employee-owned company, Irex Corporation, retained ACandS as a subsidiary.
+In 1969, the new employee-owned company, Irex Corporation, retained ACandS as a subsidiary.
 Irex offered all workers the chance to buy shares beginning in 1970.
 The transfer of ACandS to individual investors was driven by asbestos lawsuits that began in the 1960s.

 Who Was at Risk for ACandS Asbestos Exposure?